On Hopf algebraic structures of quantum toroidal algebras: Introduction

 As our comultiplication stems out of the usual Drinfeld-Jimbo comultiplication over the quantum affine algebra, it is compatible with the $q$-characters \cite{FR1}.
-It would be interesting to generalize these structure to quantum toroidal algebras following \cite{FR1, FM}.
+We define an algebra $\mathcal{U}_0$ using a simplified set of generators for the quantum toroidal algebra $U_q(sl_{n+1}, tor)$.
+We prove that there exists an epimorphism between $\mathcal{U}_0$ and quantum toroidal algebra $U_q(sl_{n+1}, tor)$ We have shown that this does give a Hopf algebra structure of $\mathcal{U}_0$ for the case of $n=1$ and $n=2$.
+We also formulate a conjectural formula of the coproduct in the general case, and it is also interesting to see if this type of comultiplication exists for other quantum toroidal algebras following \cite{FR1, FM}.
+We remark that our conjectured formulas seem to be related with rooted trees.

-Guay, Nakajima and Wendlandt \cite{GNW} have recently given a Hopf algebra structure on the affine Yangian algebra $Y(\widehat{\mathfrak g})$ in terms of the Drinfeld generators, which generalizes the comultiplication of the current algebra $\widehat{\mathfrak g}[t]$ (see also \cite{KT} for the Yangian $Y(\mathfrak g)$).
-Our result would induce a corresponding Hopf algebra structure for the double affine Yangian algebra $DY(\widehat{\mathfrak g})$ in view of \cite{GTL, GM} and generalizes the comultiplication of the loop algebra $\widehat{\mathfrak g}[t, t^{-1}]$.
+Guay, Nakajima and Wendlandt \cite{GNW} have recently given a Hopf algebra structure on the affine Yangian algebra $Y(\widehat{\mathfrak g})$ in terms of the Drinfeld generators, which generalizes the comultiplication of the current algebra $\widehat{\mathfrak g}[t]$ (see also \cite{KT}).
+Our result would induce a corresponding Hopf algebra structure for the double affine Yangian algebra $DY(\widehat{\mathfrak g})$ in view of \cite{GTL, GM}, which generalizes the multiplication of the loop algebra $\widehat{\mathfrak g}[t, t^{-1}]$.

 The paper is organized as follows.
 In section 2, we review some basic results for the quantum affine algebra \cite{JZ3} to prepare for later discussions.
-In section 4 we find a subset of Drinfeld generators for the quantum toroidal algebra $U_q(sl_{n+1},tor)$ and we prove that this subset can replace the original set of generators.
-In section 5, we define the comutiplication $\Delta$ on the generators of the algebra $\mathcal{U}_0$ generated by the simpler set of generators, furthermore, we establish the Hopf algebra structure of the algebra $\mathcal{U}_0$.
-In section 6, we prove that the quantum toroidal algebra $\mathcal{U}_0$ is characterized as a Drinfeld double ${\mathcal D}({\mathcal B}, {\mathcal B'})$ with respect to a skew-dual paring.
+In section 4 we define an algebra $\mathcal{U}_0$ using a subset of Drinfeld generators for the quantum toroidal algebra $U_q(sl_{n+1},tor)$ and we prove that there exists an epimorphism between $\mathcal{U}_0$ and $U_q(sl_{n+1}, tor)$ .
+In section 5, we define the comutiplication $\Delta$ on the generators of the algebra $\mathcal{U}_0$ generated by the simpler set of generators, and show that the Hopf algebra structure for $n=1, 2$.
+In section 6, we prove that $\mathcal{U}_0$ is characterized as a Drinfeld double ${\mathcal D}({\mathcal B}, {\mathcal B'})$ with respect to a skew-dual paring based on the comultiplication.